anchor/tingle/ronn/tingle.8.md

 ## ERROR REPORTING

-When started interactively at the shell, tingle will pass all output from its children (apt-get, yum, and so on) through to the terminal.
+When started interactively at the shell, tingle will pass all standard error output from its children (apt-get, yum, and so on) through to the terminal.
 This mode of operation is designed primarily for problem diagnosis.

 tingle warnings are output to standard error and will always begin with the text, `[warning]`.
 Errors will similarly begin with the text,